Energy Transition

 Where we’d be without microgrids

-The global pandemic has brought a new awareness to low probability – high impact events.
-The stakes increase with the growing risk of operational disruption due to severe weather, wildfires, physical and cyber attacks, and other unforeseen threats.
-Microgrids provide crisis proofing for business resiliency by ensuring power is always available, even during extended grid outages.
+The global pandemic has brought new awareness to high impact events, such as severe weather, wildfires, physical and cyber attacks, and other unforeseen threats.
+Stakes are raised when multiple threats to our way of life combine.
+Microgrids offer crisis-proofing for business continuity by ensuring power is always available, even during extended grid outages.

 $135B